xVxsion/cryptonite_taskphase_ineshjain/pondering_paths.md

 This challenge is supposed to serve as a practice for `Position thy self` again.
 We switch directories and run the absolute path to get the flag.
 ```
+hacker@paths~position-yet-elsewhere:~$ /challenge/run
+Incorrect...
+You are not currently in the /sys/kernel directory.
+Please use the `cd` utility to change directory appropriately.
+hacker@paths~position-yet-elsewhere:~$ cd /sys/kernel
+hacker@paths~position-yet-elsewhere:/sys/kernel$ /challenge/run
+Correct!!!
+/challenge/run is an absolute path, invoked from the right directory!
+Here is your flag:
+pwn.college{snXK0bNwlHzOKEykPNwyKm3PWsO.dhDN1QDLyETO0czW}
 ```